chimera-linux/cports/Usage.md

 * `-a ARCH`, `--arch ARCH` Build for architecture `ARCH`, possibly cross compiling.
 * `-b ROOT`, `--build-root ROOT` *(default: `bldroot`)* Set the path to the build root to use.
+* `-B PATH`, `--build-dir PATH` *(default: empty)* Set the path to the directory where builds will happen.
+If not set, `builddir` inside the build root will be used as is.
+Otherwise, it will be bound to the given path (which will be created if necessary).
 * `-c PATH`, `--config PATH` *(default: `etc/config.ini`)* The path to the config file that `cbuild` reads configuration data from.
+If relative, it is to cports.
 * `-C`, `--skip-check` Never attempt to run the `check` phase.
 * `-D`, `--dirty-build` Skip installation of dependencies in the `bldroot`, as well as removal of automatic dependencies after successful build, and